How to set up a home command center using smart ways to keep mail, schedules, keys, and documents organized for your family daily.

-It’s designed to be the “drop zone” when you first arrive home, the “check out zone” right before you leave, and the place that helps your family’s day-to-day life run smoothly.
+It’s a wall space designed to be the “drop zone” when you first arrive home, the “check out zone” right before you leave, and the place that helps your family’s day-to-day life run smoothly.

 1. Choose a Blank Wall in a Central Part of Your Home

 A blank wall in a communal area of the house such as your entryway or kitchen is the perfect place to establish a family command center.
 The closer you can place it near your family’s usual path to enter/exit your home, the better.

 This wall in our kitchen 5 years ago was a space that made me cringe every time I walked into the room, but it had lots of potential.
 The shelf on the wall was nothing but a clutter catcher.

 Shelves like that are my nemesis because they hardly ever deliver real organization.
 After ripping it down, Robert and I discovered a quirky surprise behind it.
 Well, hello there fruity wallpaper!

 So I ripped and patched and painted my heart out (asked the wallpaper if it had any great stories to tell from years past, but no luck), and we hung up its replacements to create our family command center.

 Every command center space in a home needs a family wall calendar.
 Choose a dry erase board, a chalkboard calendar, a simple paper calendar, or a peel and stick vinyl calendar you can stick right on the wall.

 We love this personalized acrylic wall calendar where we can also jot down menus, grocery lists, important reminders, and notes to each other.